mobizt/FirebaseClient/README.md

 The async SSL client can be assigned to the async client class constructor but currently experimental.

-The async operation can be cancelled and removed from the queue by calling `AsyncClientClas::stopAsync()` for currently processed task or `AsyncClientClas::stopAsync(true)` for stopping all tasks.
+The async operation can be cancelled and removed from the queue by calling `AsyncClientClass::stopAsync()` for currently processed task or `AsyncClientClass::stopAsync(true)` for stopping all tasks.

 > [!WARNING]
 > The numbers of async client that can be used, the numbers of the sync/async tasks stored in the async client's queue will be limited which depends on the device free memory.